NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 **Frame busting** [[(Hazhirpasand, 2020)]]
 Frame busting is a technique to prevent a given web page from being loaded in a sub-frame.
 Many JS snippet have been proposed to implement that solution
 - using `X-frame-Options` header in `HTTP` will prohibits a website from being rendered in a iframe.
-This option is currently supported by Firefox and Chrome
+This option is currently supported by Firefox and Chrome  [[(Aditya Sood, Richard Enbody, et al., 2011)]]
 - only 11.11% of Alexa's top 1 million sites implement `X-Frame-Options` header

 ---